ziggi24/violet/README.md

     - Qwitcher Grypen

 - photos with info blocks, maybe a rotating carousel of photos
+  - sample carousel setup, will this work for larger amount of photos?
 - Having photos that relate to the sections of the webpage
 - ~~also a gallery page with all photos on the website~~